abeerxwq/Nmap-Assessment-Lab/README.md

 # Nmap-Assessment-Lab
+# Nmap Assessment Lab

 Building a cybersecurity home lab one scan at a time.

 This project involves performing an Nmap assessment using Kali Linux against Metasploitable 2 in an isolated VirtualBox environment.

-During this lab, I practiced:
+### Lab Objectives & Activities:
- Identifying live hosts
+* Identifying live hosts
- Scanning and mapping TCP ports
+* Scanning and mapping TCP ports
- Enumerating services such as FTP, SSH, Telnet, HTTP, SMB, and MySQL Reviewing potential entry points in the network
+* Enumerating services (FTP, SSH, Telnet, HTTP, SMB, MySQL)
+* Reviewing potential entry points in the network

-Key Takeaway
+### Key Takeaway:
 An open port does not automatically mean a compromise.
 It serves as a starting point for further analysis of the service, its configuration, and potential vulnerabilities.

+---
-Note: All testing was performed in an isolated and authorized lab environment.
+*Note: All testing was performed in an isolated and authorized lab environment.*